jasonsbeer/AmigaPCI/developer_guide.md

 4) A bus's most significant bit will be listed first and least significant last.
 For example, [31..0] indicates bit 31 as the most significant bit.
 Zero is the least.
 Thus, [31..0] indicates a little endian device.
 The opposite will be true for a big endian device.
 5) Hex values are presented with a leading $ (dollar sign) and a space inserted every 4 characters for clarity.
 6) AmigaPCI refers to this specification or any implementation of this specification, in part or whole.
-7) CPU refers to the Motorola MC68040 processor, unless otherwise specified.
+7) CPU refers to the Motorola MC68040 or MC68060 processor, unless otherwise specified.

 **Revision History**
 Revision|Date|Status